v3io/v3io-tsdb/README.md

 # V3IO-TSDB
 iguazio API lib for time-series DB access and Prometheus TSDB storage driver.

-> Note: This project is still under development, it requiers the latest 1.7 release of iguazio DB (with Blob functions)
+> Note: This project is still under development, it requires the latest 1.7 release of iguazio DB (with Blob functions)

 ## Overview
 iguazio provides a real-time flexible document database engine which accelerates popular BigData and open-source